Pylons/pyramid/docs/narr/traversal.rst

    name ``*traverse`` is in a route's ``path`` pattern, when it is matched, it is also possible to do traversal *after* a route has been matched.
 See :ref:`hybrid_chapter` for more information.

+.. warning:: In BFG 1.0 and prior versions, the root factory was
+    passed a term WSGI *environment* object (a dictionary) while in BFG 1.1+ it is passed a request object.
+For backwards compatibility purposes, the request object passed to the root factory has a dictionary-like interface that emulates the WSGI environment, so code expecting the argument to be a dictionary will continue to work.

 Items contained within the object graph are analogous to the concept of :term:`model` objects used by many other frameworks (and